April morning came with a chill, grey sky.

-Isn’t it usually frustration and anger that comes as a result of anxiety, ignorance or internal pain?
+Isn't it usually frustration and anger that come as a result of anxiety, ignorance or internal pain?
 Is all this harshness to other people a call?

-Of course, there were also those who brought joy and understanding.
-However, in the beginning, this bad side of power obscured the whole picture of the first few days of London’s lockdown.
+Of course, some brought joy and understanding.
+However, in the beginning, this bad side of power obscured the whole picture of the first few days of London's lockdown.

 I spent the next week at home.

 I felt that my soul needed support and dressing for all the wounds inflicted on it, it was time to refresh and prepare for a new fight with fate.

 Time at home.

 Time with my husband and time with myself.